 Unlike the single-host and multi-host modes, a port in the multi-session mode does not have an authentication status.
 This status is assigned to each client connected to the port.
 This mode requires a TCAM lookup.
-Since Layer 3 mode switches do not have a TCAM lookup allocated for multi-sessions mode, they support a limited form of multi-sessions mode, which does not support guest VLAN and RADIUS VLAN attributes.
+Since Layer 3 mode switches (see Multi-Sessions Mode Support) do not have a TCAM lookup allocated for multi-sessions mode, they support a limited form of multi-sessions mode, which does not support guest VLAN and RADIUS VLAN attributes.
 The maximum number of authorized hosts allowed on the port is configured in the Port Authentication page.